Generic Name: peginterferon alfa-2a (peg in ter FEER on AL fa 2 a)

 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using peginterferon alfa-2a and ribavirin.

 It is not known whether peginterferon alfa-2a passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medication.

 How should I use peginterferon alfa-2a?

 Peginterferon alfa-2a is injected under the skin.
 You may be shown how to use injections at home.
 Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles and syringes.

 Use a disposable needle and syringe only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

 Peginterferon alfa-2a can lower blood cells that help your body fight infections and help your blood to clot.
 This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
 Your blood may need to be tested often.
 Your blood pressure, vision, and lung function may also need to be checked.

-If you have hepatitis B you may develop liver symptoms after you stop using this medication.
+If you have hepatitis B you may develop liver symptoms after you stop taking this medication.
 Your doctor may want to check your liver function for several months after you stop using peginterferon alfa-2a.